entropic-dev/boltzmann/docs/content/concepts/03-websites.md

 about errors.
 In particular, it'll render an informative error page when the templating feature is available; read on for details.

+In dev mode, Boltzmann provides a [static file server](#Static-asset-serving) for convenience.

 ## Cookies

-Cookie handling is always enabled in Boltzmann.
+[Cookie handling](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies) is always enabled in Boltzmann.
 The context object passed to each route handler has functions for getting and setting cookies.
 The underlying implementation of cookie parsing is from [jshttp/cookie](https://github.com/jshttp/cookie).

 The functions for examining cookies are:

 * `context.cookie.get(name)`: Get the named cookie; returns an object.
 * `context.cookie.set(name, value)`: Set the named cookie.
-Sends the passed value to jshttp's cookie.serialize().
+Sends the passed value to jshttp's `cookie.serialize()`.
 * `context.cookie.delete(name)`: Un-sets the named cookie.

+See the [full cookie documentation](@/reference/02-handlers.md#cookie) for more detail.

 ## CSRF protection